Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Description of the key steps in the algorithm

 Assigning the slivers of volume via the projections from $\mathbf{p}_{k}$ provides for a transformation of the coordinates of the sliver which allows the integral over its volume to be written as an iterated integral over a triangular area and a parameter, $\sigma$, which relates to the projection from $\mathbf{p}_{k}$.
 Consider any point $\mathbf{x}$ in a neighborhood of the sliver volume.
-The line passing through $\mathbf{p}_{k}$ and pointing in the direction of the vector $\mathbf{x}-\mathbf{p}_{k}$ intersects the plane containing $\tau_{k,*}$ at a point $\mathbf{y}_{k,*}$ that is in the plane containing the triangle $\tau_{k,*}$.
+The line passing through $\mathbf{p}_{k}$ and pointing in the direction of the vector $\mathbf{x}-\mathbf{p}_{k}$ intersects the plane containing $\tau_{k,*}$ at a point $\mathbf{y}_{k,*}$.
 The point $\mathbf{x}$ can therefore be represented as

 where

 and $\lambda$ and $\mu$ define a two dimensional coordinate system for the plane containing $\tau_{k,*}$.
 For each value of $\lambda$ and $\mu$ the parameter $\sigma$ ranges between $0$ and $\sigma_{\mbox{max}}(\lambda,\mu)$, where $\sigma_{\mbox{max}}(\lambda,\mu)$ is the smallest value of $\sigma$ such that $h(\mathbf{x}(\lambda,\mu,\sigma_{\mbox{max}}(\lambda,\mu)))=0$; that is, $\mathbf{x}(\lambda,\mu,\sigma_{\mbox{max}}(\lambda,\mu))$ is on the bounding surface.
 The value of $\nu_{k}$ in \eqref{eq:volume_integral_decomposed} is defined as